 The Spur Group is unusual because we hire for potential over pedigree.
-Our industry is full of consulting firms who over pivot on years of industry experience, The Spur Group seeks to find a balance between experienced candidates with the drive to teach and new talent with the courage to learn.
-When hiring for entry level Associate Consultant positions, we select based on the candidate’s capacity to learn, think critically, and communicate effectively.
+Our industry is full of consulting firms who emphasize years of industry experience, The Spur Group seeks to find a balance between experienced candidates with the drive to teach and new talent with the courage to learn.
+When hiring for entry level associate consultant positions, we select based on the candidate’s capacity to learn, think critically, and communicate effectively.
 Then, we train for expertise during a week-long consulting boot camp.
 Part of how recruits are evaluated is based on how they interact with each other during this process, and how we perceive they will fit into our culture.

 Hiring well is the foundation of our people first culture and values

 Our culture is born from our staff.
 The Spur Group cultivates five shared values: courage, accountability, respect, inclusion, and great client work.
 These values guide how we engage with each other and with our clients, and underpins our focus on people, quality, and leadership.
 Collaboration binds us together as a firm and helps The Spur Group staff live our values to foster our culture of courage.

 We view our culture as a teaching hospital within the consultancy world; we are an intentionally learner-friendly environment, because our entire staff treats failure as an opportunity to learn and grow courageously.
 This is possible due to our leadership team training managers to develop staff on the job.
 This environment allows the firm to keep and recruit top talent.
 Additionally, we encourage our staff to bring their gifts and talents to Spur through internal passion projects.
 Staff have the freedom to change the way the firm operates by giving time to projects that make a difference.